 Since the Company was privately held through November 2022, it alone does not have sufficient relevant company-specific historical data to support its expected volatility alone.
 In prior periods, due to the insufficiency of historical volatility data on the Company's own securities, the expected volatility input was determined using comparable companies alone.
 Beginning on January 1, 2024 expected volatility input was determined using a weighted average calculation considering the volatility of the Company's own securities and the volatilities of a representative group of publicly traded biopharmaceutical companies over a period equal to the expected term of the stock option grants.
-Initially, the volatility input is based entirely on the historical volatility of the Company's Ordinary Shares.
+Initially, the volatility of the Company's Ordinary Shares is assigned a weighting of 10%.
+This weighting will be increased by 5% per calendar quarter until the expected volatility input is based entirely on the historical volatility of the Company's Ordinary Shares.
 For purposes of identifying comparable companies, the Company selected companies with comparable characteristics to it, including enterprise value, risk profiles, position within the industry, and with historical share price information sufficient to meet the expected life of the stock-based awards.
 The historical volatility data was computed using the daily closing prices for the selected companies' shares during the equivalent period of the calculated expected term of the stock-based awards.